 The main festival of LoManthang is the Tenji, or Teeji festival.
-Tenji is an abbreviated form of 'Tempa Chhirim which means 'prayer for world peace'.
-This is a festival that is indigenous to LoManthang and commemorates the victory of Dhorje Sonam, an incarnation of the Buddha, over the demon called Ma Tam Ru Ta who wrecked havoc on humans in the form of storms, floods and droughts.
+Tenji is an abbreviated form of ‘Tempa Chhirim which means ‘prayer for world peace’.
+This is a festival that is indigenous to LoManthang and commemorates the victory of Dhorje Sonam, an incarnation of the Buddha, over the demon called Ma Tam Ru Ta who wreaked havoc on humans in the form of storms, floods and droughts.
 One monk must stay in seclusion for three months prior to the festival to prepare for the role of Dhorje Sonam in the ritual dances.
-On the third day of the ceremony in a dance he defeats an effigy of the demon.
+On the third day of the ceremony in dance, he defeats an effigy of the demon.
 Tenji falls on the 27th-29th of the third month in the Tibetan calendar which is in late April or early May.

-Its a masked dance performed by monks that take place at Kuchup Terenga monastery of Thini, Tashi Lha Khang monastery of Syang, Samteling monastery of Marpha and Kyupar monastery of Tukche in October/November.
+It is a masked dance performed by monks that take place at Kuchup Terenga monastery of Thini, Tashi Lha Khang monastery of Syang, Samteling monastery of Marpha and Kyupar monastery of Tukche in October/November.

 Larjung-Kobang hosts a major festival every 12 years for about 18 days called Lha Phewa (lit.
 Appearance of the Gods).
 The festival is observed with the very idea of bringing together the entire clan members (the Gauchan, Tulachan, Sherchan and Bhattachan) of the Thakalis of Thak Khola; to hear and celebrate the origins and emergence of their forefathers.
 The ceremony describes and dramatizes the glorious history of the origins of the Thakalis through the recitation of the Rhab (Chronical).
 Four structures representing the deities of four Thakali clans are carried in procession from one place to another location during this festival.
-The next festival will take place in January 2017.